-The variable PSU is the number of the PSU module, see function COM\HVPSU2D\GetPSUOutputVoltage.
+The variable PSU is the number of the PSU module, for more details, see function COM HVPSU2D GetPSUOutputVoltage.

-The return value in the variable Current is the value of the output current in A that was set before by the function COM\HVPSU2D\SetPSUOutputCurrent..
+The return value in the variable Current is the value of the output current in A that was previously set by the function COM\HVPSU2D\SetPSUOutputCurrent..

-The direct command (In $\emptyset$ ) contains one decimal character (n) for the variable PSU.
-The response (InIIIIII $\emptyset$ ) contains the decimal character (n) for the variable PSU followed by 6 hexadecimal digits for the variable Current (IIIIII).
-The current value is in $\mu$ A, i.e. in order to scale it to a value in A, it has to be divided by 10.
+The direct command $(In \not e)$ contains one decimal character (n) for the variable PSU.
+The response $(InIIIII \not e)$ contains the decimal character (n) for the variable PSU followed by 6 hexadecimal digits for the variable Current (IIIII).
+The current value is in $\mu$ A, i.e. in order to convert it into A, it has to be divided by $10^6$ .